astralfrontier/astralfrontier-wiki/fiction/junkyard-heroes.md

 ---
-date: 2015-06-22
 title: Junkyard Heroes
-categories:
-  - Roleplaying
+description: Junkyard Heroes
+published: true
+date: &a1 2015-06-22T00:00:00.000Z
-tags:
+tags: supers, Roleplaying
-  - supers
+editor: markdown
+dateCreated: *a1
 ---

 This is a roleplaying game I ran in 2009.
 It centered around a group of friends in New York